eser/ajan/httpfx/README.md

 ## Overview

-The **httpfx** package provides a framework for building HTTP services with support for routing, middleware, and OpenAPI documentation generation.
-The package is designed to work seamlessly with the `ajan/di` package.
+**httpfx** package provides a framework for building HTTP services with support for routing, middleware, and OpenAPI documentation generation.

 The documentation below provides an overview of the package, its types, functions, and usage examples.
 For more detailed information, refer to the source code and tests.

 ## Configuration